fpbfabio/LoginDemo/readme.md

 This is a demo application that basically shows a dummy login screen.

-The correct input for login is
+The correct input for login is>
 `dummy@dummy.com`

-For password is
+For password is:
 `dummy`

 If you provide the correct login credentials you should see screen saying:

 "This is the Welcome screen"